soz-live/soz-live.github.io/about.md

 ## The Vision

 The vision is to provide a better way of programming Lisp inside of CAD with immediate benefits to coders, users and the community.
-By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product capable of providing the user with a means of generating itarative models and the coder with a basis to develop the project's code-base in new directions.
+By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product capable of providing the user with a means of generating iterative models and the coder with a basis to develop the project's code-base in new directions.

+### Potential Users

+All users of CAD can benefit from using **SOZ-LIVE** because of the additional functionality and productivity improvements it provides.
+Some areas where these benefits can be utilised are:

+- Business
+	- Designers
+  - Engineers
+  - Architects
+  - Drafters
+  - Modellers
+- Education
+	- STEM Programs
+- Artists
+- Hobbyists

 ## The Timeline